 - Week-long visual arts camps for grade school students

-- Multiple Family Days where families have an opportunity to visit our gallery space and create an art project associated with the current exhibition’s theme
+- Multiple free Family Days where families have an opportunity to visit our museum space and create an art project associated with the current exhibition’s theme

 - Teen workshops where students learn in-depth skill building techniques in the visual arts

 - District-wide school outreach programs for grades K-12, including: